bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 ### encodeTime

-This function takes second and sub-second and return tendermint time encoded.
+This function takes a second and sub-second and returns tendermint time encoded.

 **params**